sushilsridhar/cs-fundamentals/lld/OOP.md

 <ins>Deep copy</ins>: creates new object (no sharing of object)

 <ins>Inheritance</ins>
-OOP allows us to design hierarchial systems with categorisation
+1. OOP allows us to design hierarchial systems with categorisation
-reduces duplicate code
+2. reduces duplicate code

+<ins>Access modifiers</ins>: public, default, private, protected, classes can have only public or default modifier
-<ins>Super keyword</ins>: allows access to parent class members from child class
+<ins>Super keyword</ins>: allows access to parent class members from child class ( attributes, methods and constructors)

+<ins>Polymorphism</ins>
-<ins>Polymorphism</ins>: ability of somethings to have multiple forms
+1. ability of somethings to have multiple forms
+2. compile time polymorphism - method overloading - (compiler knows which methods to call at compile time itself)
+3. run time polymorphism - can be achieved using method overiding

+<ins>Method overloading</ins>: multiple methods inside the same class, having the same name but different arguments or same arguments in different order

+<ins>Method overiding</ins>: overide the method with same signature with different implementation in child class, the access modifier of overiding method should be same or more freedom than parent method